-There are many prejudices against the rubberist scene; common herd people easily demonize things like this as "pervert" and think these bizarre looking objects would be intended as a possibly very cruel kind of sado- maso/ bondage sex stuff - perhaps even to torture people by choking.
-Although such fatal abuses may exist (I have no guess how many) and the equipment is usually yet marketed as a variant of sexual fetishism, the genuine main motivation for wearing such unusual looking things is something completely different; it may sound perhaps unbelievable for unknowing people, but when such equipment is applied correctly, the person inside realizes not cruelty, but much rather a powerful feeling of harmony, and many people enjoy the experience of using this kind of equipment even in non- sexual contexts.
-But due to the bad public image of this latex scene (see "About this site"), most of these people don't talk about it, and therefore these things are publically still nearly unknown.
+There are still many prejudices against the rubberist scene; common herd people easily demonize things like this as "pervert" and think these bizarre looking objects would be intended as a possibly very cruel kind of sado- maso/ bondage sex stuff - perhaps even to torture people by suffocation.
+Although such fatal abuses may exist (I have no guess how many) and the equipment is currently marketed as a variant of sexual fetishism, the genuine main motivation for wearing such unusual looking things is something completely different.
+It may perhaps sound unbelievable for unknowing people, but when such enclosures are applied properly, the person inside realizes not cruelty, but much rather a powerful feeling of harmony, and many people enjoy the experience of using this kind of equipment also in non- sexual contexts.
+Also the cliché that total enclosure latex and heavy rubber suits are only worn by "tough guys" is nonsense.
+Particularly overly sensitive people often buy such things to calm down and find peace to their mind.
+It is a tool of sensory comfort to entrust themselves to the warmth, strength and caressing touch of latex on their skin to gain fortitude for life.
+But due to the bad public image of this latex scene (see "About this site") most of these people don't talk about their source of beatitude, therefore these things are publically still nearly unknown.
+So the only thing pervert here is the generalization with that all users of it are put under the charge of wanting hardcore sex.

 This site is a piece of pioneer work - it is the first site that cares about detailedly explaining the psychedelic aspects of latex equipment.